ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

   the level of timestamp precision in use.
   For example, millisecond precision generally requires a larger counter than a timestamp with nanosecond precision.
-  General guidance is that the counter should be at least 12 bits but no longer than 42 bits.
+  General guidance is that the counter SHOULD be at least 12 bits but no longer than 42 bits.
   Take care to ensure that the counter length selected leaves room for sufficient entropy in the random portion of the UUID after the counter.